rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

     }
 }
 ```
-The code represents typical `Spring REST Docs` test, which starts embedded web server and send a request to it.
+The code represents typical `Spring REST Docs` test, which starts embedded web server on fixed port `8080` and send a request to it.
 Thanks to `RestDocumentationExtension` and corresponding configuration in the `setup()` standard snippets are
 generated into the `build/generated-snippets` folder:
 ```bash